benfrick/docs-portfolio/src/doc/commerce/customization/use-customization.md

 1. **Enable My Designs**

-    Add the following properties to the configuration object you are passing into the `nikeIdBuilder` function like:
+    Add the following properties to the configuration object you are passing into the `nikeIdBuilder` function, like:

     ```javascript
     const config = {